Dmgvol/GRUnlocker/README.md

 - Reset collectibles
 - Toggle Intros (Splash + trailer when launching the game) ![](https://img.shields.io/badge/%20-%20New-brightgreen)

-**Epic Games Store Users**

-The EGS version is not fully supported yet, a quick workaround is to rename the "GhostrunnerSave.sav" to "Ghostrunner.sav", apply the unlocker and rename is back.

 ## Usage
 #### Option 1 ![](https://img.shields.io/badge/%20-%20New-brightgreen)